MediaRon/gravity-forms-google-analytics-event-tracking/README.md

 ## Description

-Gravity Forms Event Tracker is a <a href="http://www.gravityforms.com/">Gravity Forms</a> add-on that allows you to track submission events with <a href="http://www.google.com/analytics/">Google Analytics</a>.
+Gravity Forms Event Tracker is a free <a href="http://www.gravityforms.com/">Gravity Forms</a> add-on that allows you to track submission events with <a href="http://www.google.com/analytics/">Google Analytics</a>.

 ## Installation